 There are two specific areas in which a compounding pharmacy will surely benefit kids and babies: bacterial infections (especially urinary tract infections) and acid reflux.

 - Second: Acid Reflux in kids and babies

 First: Bacterial Infections

 Bacterial infections are a huge subject.
 In this article, we will pick urinary tract infection (UTI) to discuss and briefly discuss its aspects, emphasizing the role of compounding in their treatment.

 Urinary tract infections (UTIs) are among the most common infections in babies and young children.
 They occur when bacteria enter the urinary tract and multiply.
 UTIs are more common in girls than in boys.

 The urinary tract includes the kidneys, ureters (the tubes that carry urine from the kidneys to the bladder), the bladder, and the urethra (the tube that carries urine from the bladder to the outside of the body).

 Some UTIs can lead to kidney problems.
 So it’s important to see a doctor if your child has any symptoms of a UTI.

-Based on the doctor’s request, your child will likely need a urine test to check for bacteria.
+Based on the doctor’s examination and request, your child will likely need a urine test to check for bacteria.
 The doctor may also do a physical exam and ask about your child’s medical history.

-If the urine test shows bacteria, your child will need antibiotics.
+If the urine test shows bacteria, your child will probably need antibiotics.